grammyjs/website/site/docs/plugins/keyboard.md

 It provides a class called `InlineKeyboard` for this.

 > Both `switchInline` and `switchInlineCurrent` buttons start inline queries.
-> Check out the section about [Inline queries](/guide/inline-queries.md) for more information about how they work.
+> Check out the section about [inline queries](/guide/inline-queries.md) for more information about how they work.

 ### Building an Inline Keyboard